seanhendry6/ms-recipe/README.md

 let me know if you would like to see the more classic approach as indicated of the 'when/then' Mockito process and I will be more than happy to include this as well.

+NOTE: I have included a Postman collection for testing the various CRUD endpoints located under the 'resources' folder titled 'Recipe.postman_collection.json' for your use.

 # DOCKER
 The docker-compose.yml contains the entrypoint already so this can simply be run as follows:
 > docker-compose build .